lawrencedarcy/chess-notation-reader/README.md

-# chess-notation-reader
+# Chess notation reader
-Converts chess games recorded by hand in notation books to digitally analysable chess games
+Converts chess games recorded by hand in notation books to digitally analysable chess games.
+An experiment with OCR readers.